2019 NATIONAL ALPACA FLEECE COLLECTION INTIATIVE

 Sponsored by The Alpaca Coalition of America

-2018 ACOA Collection – Summary Report now available!
+The 20189 ACOA Collection – Summary Report is now available!
 Click here to view the report.

 To improve alpaca growers’ access to the commercial market for alpaca fleece and reduce the costs associated with selling their clip, the Alpaca Coalition of America is underwriting a national fleece collection initiative modeled after similar collections in the American wool industry.
 Growers will receive the market price for their graded fleece upon subsequent sale to commercial purchasers.